LIMITED TIME

 Operating cash flow

-Operating cash flow is the same as cash flow from operations.
-It includes cash from core business activities that involve the sale or production of your goods or services.
-Examples include customer payments, payroll, and inventory purchases.
+Operating cash flow (CFO) includes cash from core business activities that involve the sale or production of your goods or services.
+Examples include customer payments for products, payroll, and inventory purchases.

-To calculate your operating cash flow, you’ll need your net income.
-You’ll also need any noncash expenses like depreciation and changes in working capital.
+Calculating your operating cash flow starts by getting net income.
+You’ll also need to remove noncash expenses like depreciation and changes in working capital.
+Here’s the formula:

 Working capital is your current assets, less your current liabilities.
 This formula adjusts the accrual accounting items—accounts receivable, accounts payable, and inventory—to a cash basis.